KnowageLabs/knowage-gallery-templates/index.md

 *Willing to take your data visualization to a higher level?*

-This page collects **KNOWAGE Gallery templates that helps you crafting in few minutes stunning visualizations of your data**.
+This page collects KNOWAGE Gallery templates that helps you crafting **stunning visualizations of your data in few minutes**.

-Gallery templates can be imported  into the Gallery management section of KNOWAGE to provide end users with pre-built charts, labels and any kind of object with the only need to connect their own datasources.
+Gallery templates can be imported  into the Gallery management section *(pic.
+1)* of KNOWAGE to provide end users with pre-built charts, labels and any kind of object with the only need to connect their own datasources.

+Once imported, in fact, templates are easy to use: each HTML, R, PYTHON and CUSTOM widget has its own Gallery tab *(pic.
+2)* in the widget edit mode from which choosing the most suitable template for the ongoing analysis.

 The following templates are provided by the open source community around KNOWAGE and validated by KNOWAGE Labs.
-Templates can be used with any KNOWAGE Community Edition installation after version 7.4, in compliance with the constraints required by the chosen libraries.
+Templates can be used with any **KNOWAGE Community Edition** installation since version 7.4, in compliance with the constraints required by the chosen libraries.

+*Pic.
+1*
 ![gallery-setting](./assets/img/knowage-gallery-set.png)

 ![gallery-list](./assets/img/knowage-gallery-list.png)
-, VIDEO GALLERY, SCREENSHOT KNOWAGE 2021 GALLERY
+*Pic.2*

 *Willing to contribute sharing your top-level data visualization artworks?*